 States shall submit proposals to participate in and permit the activities set forth in paragraph 4 of Annex B of resolution 2231 (2015) to the Security Council Facilitator.
-States are encouraged to address these proposals to the Security Council Facilitator, His Excellency Mr. Philippe Kridelka (Belgium), through their Permanent Missions to the United Nations, at the Email address: SC-Resolution2231@un.org.
+States are encouraged to address these proposals to the Security Council Facilitator, Her Excellency Ms. Geraldine Byrne Nason (Ireland), through their Permanent Missions to the United Nations, at the Email address: SC-Resolution2231@un.org.

 How long will the restrictions on ballistic missile-related transfers and activities apply?

 All these restrictions shall apply until the date eight years after the JCPOA Adoption Day (18 October 2015) or until the date on which the IAEA submits a report confirming the Broader Conclusion, whichever is earlier.